TABLE OF CONTENT

 Aspect Vectorization Raster Upscaling

-File Format Output Scalable vector paths (.SVG) Enhanced pixel-based image
+Output Type Scalable vector paths (.SVG) Enhanced pixel-based image

 This breakdown highlights the decisions designers face.
 Vectorization is ideal for creating scalable, consistent logos, especially for corporate identities.
 On the other hand, raster upscaling works best for preserving intricate details in pixel-based designs.